RehanShakoor/Inverted-Search/README.md

-To get binaries run : make all
+To get binaries run : make all.
 Read Project-Theory file to know the theory of this project.